-City Building (Glasgow) Limited Liability Partnership changed status from a subsidiary to an associate.
+City Building (Glasgow) Limited Liability Partnership changed status from a subsidiary to a material joint venture.
 From 1 April 2017 a new 50/50 joint venture between Glasgow City Council and the Wheatley Housing Group was formed and the full operations of City Building (Glasgow) LLP were transferred to this new partnership.
-City Building (Glasgow) LLP have therefore been treated as a subsidiary for 2016/17 group accounts with their results consolidated on a line by line basis, and for 2017/18 they have been treated as an associate, with the GCC share of their results consolidated into the group accounts on an equity basis.
+City Building (Glasgow) LLP have therefore been treated as a subsidiary for 2016/17 group accounts with their results consolidated on a line by line basis, and for 2017/18 they have been treated as a material joint venture, with the GCC share of their results consolidated into the group accounts on an equity basis.

-As a result of these movements the opening net assets of the group have increased by £23.711 million, from £1,211.945 million to £1,235.656 million.
+As a result of these movements the opening net assets of the group have increased by £23.711 million, from £1,212.066 million to £1,235.777 million.
 Where relevant, opening balances have been adjusted to reflect these changes.